frankgpoon/fsb/README.md

 Intents are basically when the app waits for the user to respond.
 Functions handle all the logic behind the app.

+Data is stored between intents as ApiAiApp.data.* which is useful for storing sets.

 ## Notes

 - Using the Number Genie example set by Google: